Key Takeaways

 COMPANY HIGHLIGHTS

-The Hartford ties for first overall and leads in professional liability, with coverage starting at just $88 per month—ideal for IT consultants and developers worried about client losses from software failures or downtime.
+The Hartford ties for first overall and leads in professional liability, with coverage starting at just $88 per month, ideal for IT consultants and developers worried about client losses from software failures or downtime.
 It also offers affordable BOP coverage and has a reputation for excellent claims service.
-Backed by an A+ rating from AM Best, it’s a go-to for mature tech firms or agencies handling large contracts.
-While not as digital as NEXT, The Hartford’s strength lies in its experience with complex liability scenarios.
+Backed by an A+ rating from AM Best, it serves mature tech firms and agencies handling large contracts well.
+While not as digital as NEXT, The Hartford excels at handling complex liability scenarios.

 2. NEXT